coreinfrastructure/best-practices-badge/doc/security.md

 ["Rails, Secure Cookies, HSTS and friends" by Ilija Eftimov (2015-12-14)](http://eftimov.net/rails-tls-hsts-cookies) for more about the impact of force_ssl.

-#### Hardened HTTP Headers
+#### Hardened outgoing HTTP headers, including restrictive CSP

-We harden the HTTP headers, in particular, we use a restrictive Content Security Policy (CSP) header with just "normal sources" (normal_src).
+We harden the outgoing HTTP headers, in particular, we use a restrictive Content Security Policy (CSP) header with just "normal sources" (normal_src).
 We do send a Cross-Origin Resource Sharing (CORS) header when an origin is specified,